 When I was studying for my masters degree in Somatic Psychotherapy I was required to do a seven hundred hour internship at minimum, along with twice weekly supervision meetings.
 I have always been impressed by the many layers of guidance the world of psychology offers its new therapists.
 In fact, I believe that process of going to therapy yourself, practicing the facilitation of therapy and then talking about that symbiosis with a trusted and seasoned colleague/mentor made me the therapist I am today.
 Perhaps even more so than any of the theories I learned and read.
 Think of it as being hand held a little bit, but not too tightly as you wade out into the sea of your yoga teaching profession, rather than being thrown to fend for yourself in the white capped ocean.
 Imagine if yoga teachers were able to experience a similar process--where their practice, their teaching and their process could be discussed, shared, guided and sanctified.
 That this process is not separate from the hard skill building of teaching skills.

 Yoga practice often surfaces aspects of yourself worth investigating alongside a guiding witness.
 Such intimate work provides you the chance to repair tender parts of yourself and meet the edges of your current yoga practice at the emotional level, enriching your life off the mat.
 Often there can be gaps between who you are on the mat and who you are in your life.
 I can help you close those gaps.
-All too often I see yogis assumed to be a masters of interpersonal skills and relationship dynamics, but in reality they have more than a few skeletons in the closet.
-Somatic Mentorship for all yogis is a place and time to lay down your burdens of shame, guilt and doubt.
+All too often I see yogis assumed to be a master of interpersonal skills and relationship dynamics, but in reality they have more than a few skeletons in the closet.
+Somatic Therapeutic Mentorship for all yogis is a place and time to lay down your burdens of shame, guilt and doubt.
 It is a space to learn more authentic communication and relationship skills, to unwind your personal traumas and to find new and creative ways to show up ever more fully as yourself.
 It is perfect for those struggling with a specific issue such as anxiety, disordered eating behavior, divorce, or big changes in life or spirituality.

-- Individual sessions are 60 minutes.
+Individual sessions are 60 minutes.

-- Available in person and via Skype.
+Available in person in Boulder and via Skype.

-- 24hr cancellation/rebooking required.
+24hr cancellation/rebooking required.